SRA-VJTI/Intelligent-Systems/05_Deep_Learning/03_mnist.md

 Now that you understand the theory behind how neural networks work, explore this [MNIST example](./codes/mnist.ipynb) to see its practical implementation.

+## Acknowledgements
+- Thanks to Grant Sanderson for his awesome series on neural networks.

 ## References
 - [3Blue1Brown](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&ab_channel=3Blue1Brown)